-Below is the complete list of the 25 legal service agencies in Illinois that have been approved to participate in PILI’s Law Student Internship Program.
+Below is the complete list of the 30 public interest law agencies in Illinois that have been approved to participate in PILI’s Law Student Internship Program.
 Please do not contact the agency directly to apply for a PILI Internship as all applications must be made through PILI’s online application system.
-Most positions are located in the Chicago area, and we also currently we currently fund Internships in Alton, Champaign, Peoria, and Rock Island, Illinois.
+Most positions are located in the Chicago area, and we also currently fund Internships in Alton, Bloomington, Carbondale, Champaign, East St. Louis, Peoria, Rock Island and West Chicago, Illinois.

 Cabrini Green Legal Aid (CGLA) provides high-impact, free legal services to low-income Chicagoans in four areas of law: family, housing, criminal records, and criminal defense.
 We actively integrate legal and social services in order to improve our legal outcomes and extend our impact beyond crisis support.